 Even before the TCL 6-Series Roku TVs were on sale, we could tell they’d be one of the biggest TVs of the year — in terms of popularity, that is — after seeing them in person at CES 2018.
-You’ll find the 55-inch inch model at the incredible price of around $650, with the more expensive 65-inch model at $1,000 still dramatically cheaper than any other TV that size with the same features.
+You’ll find the 55-inch model at the incredible price of around $650 (or less), with the more expensive 65-inch model at $1,000 still dramatically cheaper than any other TV of that size with the same features.

-In addition to every current HDR technology, the 120 local dimming zones in the 65-inch model and 96 in the 55-inch model combine with TCL’s HDR Pro Gamma technology to match your room’s brightness and provide an excellent picture no matter what your room lighting is like.
-Add the integrated Roku smart TV features to the equation and you’ve got a TV that is as comfortable in a bedroom as it is in your living room.
+The 120 local dimming zones in the 65-inch model and 96 in the 55-inch model combine with TCL’s HDR Pro Gamma technology to match your room’s brightness and provide an excellent picture no matter what your room lighting is like.
+Add the integrated Roku smart TV features to the equation, and you’ve got a TV that is as comfortable in a bedroom as it is in your living room.

 How we test

 We begin each model year by bringing in the top-tier televisions from each of the major brands, including Samsung, Sony, LG, and others.
 These premium televisions help set the highest standard for the year, managing expectations for each model below them, and providing context among the competitors.